mwarning/KadNode/misc/faq.md

     In short, KadNode does DNS based on the BitTorrent network.
     Slightly longer; KadNode is a tool that resolves names to IP addresses using the BitTorrent DHT network.
     KadNode runs in background and intercepts and answers name request for the .p2p domain.
     It has a very low resource consumption.
-The main task is to just return IP addresses for identifiers, not necessarly traditional DNS.
+The main task is to just return IP addresses for identifiers, not necessarily traditional DNS.
 * **How long does it take to resolve a domain?**
     On the Internet, if KadNode has been running for a few minutes to fully bootstrap, then it takes around 1 - 8 seconds for a domain to be initially resolved.
 * **Is the .p2p TLS mandatory?**
     No, it is only used to intercept requests and then stripped for the entire lookup process.
-* **How does KadNode intercept DNS reqests?**
+* **How does KadNode intercept DNS requests?**
     On some systems the Name Service Switch (NSS) support (see /etc/nsswitch.conf) is used.
 For other systems KadNode includes a basic DNS server that listens on the local host (Supported are A, AAAA and SRV requests - to transmit the port).
 It can also act as a simple DNS proxy.
-* **Can annoucements be made for other nodes?
+* **Can announcements be made for other nodes?
 Can I announce the IP address of e.g. google.de?**
     No, the IP address of the sender of an announcement is used.
 This can be seen as a pro and cons.
 * **How long does it take to resolve an address?**
     An estimate would be 8 seconds.
 Unless the address has been cached.